dsidavis/CodeForReadingCode/README.md

 ### Sometimes we start with
 + a script and perhaps some associated files containing functions
-+ a collection of functions
++ a collection of functions in one or more files,
-+ or a complete package
++ or a complete R package - a more structured representation of a collection of files with functions.

 ### We might want to know, for example,
 <!-- done -->
 + which functions call which other functions - see `CodeDepends::makeCallGraph()`
-   + if we need to change the name, we know where to change.
-(Do it programmatically.)
+   + if we need to change the name of a function, we know where to change the calls to it.
+(We can do it programmatically.)
 <!-- done -->
 + which functions are defined in these files and which are assumed to be somewhere else
-   + Can source() into a separate environment for each file [funFileNames_source.R](funFileNames_source.R)
+   + Can `source()` into a separate environment for each file [funFileNames_source.R](funFileNames_source.R)
    + Static analysis of parsed data - see [funFileNames.R](funFileNames.R)
 <!-- done : check the :: and ::: -->
 + what packages are used via library(), require() or via the `::` operator -